AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 When managing aliases and recipients, including actions like creating, retrieving, updating, or deleting, the following information is transmitted:

-- **Alias ID**: The unique identifier for the alias.
+- **Alias ID**: The unique identifier, name, description, and status of the alias.
+Fields that may contain user-defined information about the recipient.
-- **Recipient ID**: The unique identifier of the recipient.
+- **Recipient ID**: The unique identifier, name, description, and status of the recipient.
+Fields that may contain user-defined information about the recipient.
 - **Email address**: The email address associated with the recipient or alias.
-- **Recipient name and description**: Optional fields that may contain user-defined information about the recipient.

 Alias and recipient management involves data that directly identifies email addresses and associated users.
 While email addresses are considered Personally Identifiable Information (PII), they are essential for the functionality of the service.